Inyanyanel/Hospital_Patient_wait_list-PowerBI/README.md

 #### Limitations
 ---
   - Inpatient and outpatient datasets were not uniform structurewise (i.e they had diferent number of columns and columns titles).
-  - A large disparity between Average and median patients waiting time.
+  - A large disparity between average and median patients waiting time due to having a wide age range of patients having 16-64 years.
+It needs to be broken down to smaller ranges for         more clarity.